bananapielearnsjava/tp/docs/DeveloperGuide.md

 **Value proposition**:

-Helps independent doctors manager their patients and schedule more efficiently using a keyboard-focused UI.
+Helps independent doctors manage their patients and schedule more efficiently using a keyboard-focused UI.
 It is optimised for more tech-savvy doctors who prefer using a CLI.
 Enables quick retrieval of patient’s records, especially useful when they are always on the move.